Counting sessions matters

-The number of sessions performed by users is easily one of the most important KPIs app owners are interested in.
-It affects the aggregated data, the retention and cohort graphs and also the activity KPIs such as DAU and MAU.
+The number of sessions performed by users is an important KPI.
+It affects aggregate data, retention, and Cohort reports and also activity KPIs such as DAU and MAU.

-Sessions count also affects the number and rate of loyal users, which by default are registered as such after performing 3 sessions following the initial install.
+Sessions count also affects the number and rate of loyal users, which by default are registered as such after performing three sessions following the initial install.

 When does AppsFlyer increment the number of sessions?

 - Every time the SDK is launched

 If an app is launched from scratch or if it comes back to the device’s foreground from the background - the sessions number increases.

 - By an SDK API request

-Some apps need sessions data increased on demand.
+Some apps need sessions data increase on demand.

 Apps that constantly work in the background may require some other logic for counting sessions.
-These mainly include utility apps like Battery savers, Launchers, screen locks, Anti-virus apps etc.
+These mainly include utility apps like battery savers, launchers, screen locks, and anti-virus apps.

 App owners of these apps may want to increase the number of sessions once a day at midnight or at some other periodic interval.
-In other cases they may want to increase the number of sessions when users perform some in-app action, such as pressing "clear memory" button and so on.
+In other cases, they may want to increase the number of sessions when users perform some in-app action, such as pressing the "clear memory" button and so on.

 Fortunately, it's possible to actively increase the number of sessions per device.